openzfs/openzfs-docs/docs/msg/ZFS-8000-5E/index.rst

    # zpool status -x
      pool: test
     state: FAULTED
-   status: One or more devices could not be used because the the label is missing
+   status: One or more devices could not be used because the label is missing
            or invalid.
 There are insufficient replicas for the pool to continue functioning.
    action: Destroy and re-create the pool from a backup source.